Joshhhuaaa/EnhancedSCDAOnline/PatchNotes.md

 - The helmet borders and EMF bars present on Upsilon Force HUD have been removed.

 ### Miscellaneous
+- The game is updated with a new experimental custom server for online play.
+No third-party programs are needed to play online.
 - A DirectX9 wrapper has been included to cap the framerate to 60 to prevent issues caused by extremely high framerates.
 - High Quality Transparency has been enabled by default in the configuration file.
 - Modern resolution support added from 1600x900, 1920x1080, 2560x1440, and 3840x2160.